 General Jendri stepped forward.
 "We have taken out their landing pad.
 Ours is under fire from Republic air support, but reinforcements are arriving to escort us to the fleet.
-The Queen has offered both parties safe passage for their wounded, and escorts.
+The Queen has offered both parties safe passage for their wounded, as well as escorts.
 She demands both parties cease fire on this planet until all are evacuated."

 Cassus nodded.
 "That is not unexpected, but Queen Talia will soon be in no position to make demands.
 Continue to besiege the palace.
 Keep the Jedi busy.
 Once our reinforcements arrive, we will withdraw to the landing pad and rejoin the fleet."
 He paused, and laid a hand on Jendri's shoulder.
 "Now tell me.
 Where is the Jedi weapon?
 Has she been neutralized?"

-"No. Some saw her and General Malak escape.
+"No. Some saw her and General Malak escape the palace.
 But they will have nowhere to flee until Republic reinforcements arrive."

 The new Mandalore turned to Ordo.
 "Then I must finish what you failed to do."

 Canderous' fists tightened as Fett stopped beside him.

 "Move your forces to block passage into the palace, except for the north wing.
 That is the most likely place an evac shuttle will attempt to land.
 I trust you can manage that much, Ordo?"